omeka-s-modules/CopyResources/README.md

 ### Events

-This module provides several events when other modules may do something after copies have been made.
+This module provides events where other modules may do something after copies have been made.

 - `copy_resources.*.pre`: Do something before copying a resource.
 Replace `*` with the resource name.
+Intended to allow modules to modify the JSON-LD before the resource has been copied.
 Params:
+    - `copy_resources`: The CopyResources service object
     - `resource`: The original resource
     - `json_ld`: The JSON-LD used to copy the resource.
 Modules may modify the JSON-LD and send it back using `$event->setParam('json_ld', $jsonLd)`
-- `copy_resources.copy_item`: Do something after a user copies an item.
+- `copy_resources.*.post`: Do something after copying a resource.
+Replace `*` with the resource name.
+Intended to allow modules to copy their data after the resource has been copied.
 Params:
-    - `resource`: The original item
-    - `resource_copy`: The item copy
     - `copy_resources`: The CopyResources service object
-- `copy_resources.copy_item_set`: Do something after a user copies an item set.
-Params:
-    - `resource`: The original item set
+    - `resource`: The original resource
     - `resource_copy`: The item set copy
-    - `copy_resources`: The CopyResources service object
-- `copy_resources.copy_site_page`: Do something after a user copies a site page.
-Params:
-    - `resource`: The original site page
-    - `resource_copy`: The site page copy
-    - `copy_resources`: The CopyResources service object
-- `copy_resources.copy_site`: Do something after a user copies a site.
-Params:
-    - `resource`: The original site page
-    - `resource_copy`: The site page copy
-    - `copy_resources`: The CopyResources service object
-    - `site_page_map`: The array that maps the old page IDs to the new page IDs

 ### Copying Sites

 Copying sites is more involved than copying other resources because modules may add data to sites that must also be copied.
-These modules will need to listen to the `copy_resources.copy_site` event and make adjustments so their data is correctly copied over.
+These modules will need to listen to the `copy_resources.sites.post` event and make adjustments so their data is correctly copied over.

 Modules that add block layouts and navigation links to sites via the `block_layouts`